 Neurologists treat diseases of the brain and nervous system.
 Many neurologists have an understanding of fibromyalgia, but like rheumatologists, they're not all familiar with it.
 The pain from fibromyalgia is what typically prompts people to visit a neurologist, and this specialist may prescribe medications to control your pain.

-A pain management doctor treats all forms of pain, including that caused by fibromyalgia.
+Pain Management doctors treats all forms of pain, including that caused by fibromyalgia.
 Before scheduling an appointment at a pain management clinic, make sure to ask if they treat fibromyalgia because not all clinics do.
 However, many pain management doctors can treat the disorder.

 Finding a doctor who understands fibromyalgia may take time, but don't get discouraged.
 There are many qualified doctors who acknowledge the disorder and will offer you the proper care, support, and knowledge to help you reduce your pain.